 For starters, cork leather doesn’t involve the killing of an animal so it’s completely cruelty-free and 100% vegan!

-Unlike leather, it’s 100% natural, water repellent, stain and scratch resistant.
+Unlike leather, it’s 100% natural, water repellent, stain and scratch-resistant.
 (Corkor)

-Can be made into a variety of colors and patterns.
+It can be made into a variety of colors and patterns.

-Cork has naturally occurring anti mildew and anti bacterial qualities as well as water resistant properties!
+Cork has naturally occurring anti-mildew and anti-bacterial qualities as well as water-resistant properties!